Festival Internacional da Canção: 1971

 The sixth festival was heavily impacted by government censorship.
-With few notable entrants signed up, Marzagão invited prominent past performers and offered them guaranteed spots in the festival.
+With few entrants signed up, Marzagão invited prominent past performers and offered them guaranteed spots in the festival.
 Several accepted the invitation, but now each song submitted had to be screened by the federal police in a new, lengthier process.
-In addition, the government was exerting more control over the festival as a whole, recognizing its importance as a propaganda tool to promote a positive image of the dictatorship overseas.
+The government exerted more control over the festival as a whole, recognizing its importance as a propaganda tool to promote a positive image of the dictatorship overseas.
 Because of this, less than two weeks before the festival, twelve musicians pulled their entries and released a letter declaring that government censorship had made it impossible for them to participate.
 Among the signees were Vinicius de Moraes, Paulinho da Viola, and Marcos Valle alongside past winners Guttemberg Guarabyra, Antônio Carlos Jobim, and Chico Buarque.
 As these musicians were among the biggest stars in Brazil, it greatly hurt the foreign image of the country, and the government attempted to repress the letter.
 Everyone who signed the letter was subsequently arrested and interrogated by the police.
 The international journalist who had published the letter overseas was deported.
 In addition, Taiguara, Hermínio Bello de Carvalho, and Maurício Tapajós had their songs outright rejected by the censorship committee.

-In a rush, Globo filled the large number of missing entries with its unreleased material, using themes from upcoming telenovelas and whatever was currently being recorded for Som Livre.
+In a rush, Globo filled the large number of missing entries with its unreleased material, using themes from upcoming telenovelas and unreleased material recorded for Som Livre.
 This led to fifty songs accepted, the most of any edition.
 To sell more tickets, the band Santana was invited.
-While opening night was packed, mainly due the promise of Santana, it was clear that the competitors were lacking in quality.
+While opening night was packed, mainly due to the promise of Santana, the competitors were not as well received as years past.
 It was reported that only three songs received any applause.
 This included "O Visitante", written by Jorge Amiden and César das Mercês, which was performed by O Terço in one of their earliest national appearances.
 As a result of poor song quality, the second night of the festival had the smallest audience in its history.